zora-san/ComputerOrg_AssemblyLang/Honors/ARM.md

 - **Benchmarking and Profiling**:
   - Benchmarking and profiling tools are essential for measuring code execution under different workloads and identifying performance bottlenecks.

-- **Instruction Set Differences**:
-  - ARM instructions are typically fixed-length (32 bits) and often operate directly on registers, while Intel instructions can vary in length and may require more memory accesses.
-  - ARM's load-store architecture offers more predictable memory access patterns than Intel's more complex schemes.

 - **Compiler Optimizations**:
   - Different compilers may produce varying results, and optimization flags can significantly impact performance.